 Meanwhile, the versatility of stainless steel makes it easier to form into different shapes for a broad range of mediums.
 Straight razors with stainless steel blades are easier to grind into thicker widths, and their hardness is more stable for half-hollow to extra-hollow grounds.

 The major difference between carbon steel vs stainless steel blades lies in their corrosion and wear resistance.
 Many stainless steel blades are rust-free, while carbon steel blades are said to rust more quickly.
 Rust resistance is an important feature a straight razor blade should have because it faces constant water exposure.
+So, you should also know how to clean a straight razor properly.

 Thanks to the added alloys in stainless steel, oxygen from water exposure cannot easily permeate into the core of the steel.
 This protective film protects and prevents the reaction that causes corrosion.